flowsforapex/apex-flowsforapex/docs/processVariables.md

 #### Accessing Process Variables in userTask APEX pages and in scriptTasks

 Process variables can be substituted into the APEX page call of a userTask.
 [See doc](usingTasksToImplementYourProcess.md)

-Process variables can be set or got inside a PL/SQL scriptTask
-or serviceTask procedure using the setters and getters above.
+Process variables can be set or got inside a PL/SQL scriptTask or serviceTask procedure using the setters and getters above.
 [See doc](usingTasksToImplementYourProcess.md)

+Process variables can be substituted into the definition string for Timers.
+[See doc](usingTimerEvents.md)

 Your application can set and get process variables by calling the appropriate setters and getters, as required.